Hours: 10 AM to 5.50 PM (Mon-Sun); Last entry 20 mins before closing – Cost: Free

 The Museum of London tells the story of the city from prehistoric times right up to the modern day.
 It begins with all the animal bones and hunter-gatherer bones they dug up during building works, and then moves onto what’s left of Roman Londinium.

 The medieval section has a nice collection of religious treasures from the Dissolution of the Monasteries, and there’s a little exhibition about the plague and Great Fire of London.
-You’ll learn about Shakespeare’s theatre, and how the British Empire swelled during Georgian times.

 After that comes the Victorian era, which includes a life-size street with full-sized shopfronts you can peer into.
 Then comes the war years and the Blitz, before ending with the Swinging Sixties and yuppie years.